 “In both situations, drivers should be prepared to move over and increase the space between their vehicle and the work zone,” she said, “if it’s safe to do so.”

-For Jimmy Sandhu, occupational health and safety and safety advisory services for SafetyDriven, winter tires, sunlight hours, flash flooding, and driving behavior are areas commercial operators must focus on when transitioning into spring.
+For Jimmy Sandhu, occupational health and safety and safety advisory services for SafetyDriven, winter tires, sunlight hours, flash flooding, and driving behaviour are areas commercial operators must focus on when transitioning into spring.

 Winter tires are often taken off too early, according to Sandhu.
 And flash flooding becomes a greater risk in spring.

-As for driver behavior, Sandhu said added sunlight hours means additional motorists.
+As for driver behaviour, Sandhu said added sunlight hours means additional motorists.

 “With more drivers on the roadways, and some speeding more so than others, it’s important for truck drivers to be aware,” he said.
 “As a former truck driver, it’s important to be patient with other road users.”